-\subsection{Results for Single Object Type}
+\paragraph{Results for Single Object Type}

 \cref{fig4} shows a qualitative comparison for the single object type scenario.
-While Stable Diffusion and Attend-and-Excite fail to generate the same number of objects as specified in the prompt, our method generates the correct number.
-For the text prompt \textit{“four tomatoes on the table,”} Stable Diffusion generates only three tomatoes without counting guidance.
+While Stable Diffusion and Attend-and-Excite fail to generate the right number of objects as specified in the prompt, our method generates the correct number.
+For the prompt \textit{“four tomatoes on the table,”} Stable Diffusion generates only three tomatoes without counting guidance.
 With counting guidance, the tomato at the bottom is successfully divided into two tomatoes, while the rest of the image is consistent with the original result.
 The text prompt \textit{“ten oranges on the table,”} causes Stable Diffusion to only generate four oranges compared to our solution that creates the correct amount of ten.
-The big difference in count results in large gradients, making our result severely differ from the original.
+The big difference in object count between Stable Diffusion and the target prompt causes large gradients, making our result severely differ from the original.

 Our method also works well for more complex categories, such as animals.
-Considering text prompt \textit{“three chicks on the road”}, Stable Diffusion and Attend-and-Excite synthesize only two chicks, unlike our method which generates one additional chick while maintaining the other two chicks' appearance.
-For the text prompt \textit{“five rabbits in the yard”} Stable Diffusion and Attend-and-Excite generate only four rabbits, while our method generates one more rabbit but fails to maintain the other rabbits' appearance.
+Considering the prompt \textit{“three chicks on the road”}, Stable Diffusion and Attend-and-Excite synthesize only two chicks, unlike our method which generates one additional chick while maintaining the other two chicks' appearance.
+For the prompt \textit{“five rabbits on the yard”} Stable Diffusion and Attend-and-Excite generate only four rabbits, while our method generates one more rabbit but fails to maintain the other rabbits' appearance.
 That is because of the difference between the background and the rabbit colors.
 It is hard to generate a white rabbit from a brown yard, so Stable Diffusion with counting guidance changes the overall structure and recreates five rabbits.

-\subsection{Results for Multiple Object Types}
+\paragraph{Results for Multiple Object Types}

 \cref{fig5} shows a qualitative comparison for multiple object types.
-For the given text prompt \textit{“three lemons and one bread on the table,”} Stable Diffusion successfully creates one bread but fails to generate three lemons, while Attend-and-Excite fails in both cases.
-With masked counting guidance, our method correctly synthesizes three lemons and one bread.
+For \textit{“three lemons and one bread on the table”}, Stable Diffusion successfully generates one bread but fails with three lemons, while Attend-and-Excite fails in both cases.
+With masked counting guidance, our method correctly generates three lemons and one bread.
 The result shows that the lemon at the bottom is divided into two lemons thanks to masked counting guidance while maintaining the bread's shape.